 - Credibility – When a new customer comes into your online shop or store and sees many of the same items, and positive feedback, you gain instant credibility as a seller of the products you make when you have a specific niche.

-- Mastery – Like I mentioned in the previous post, the more times you make the same (or similar items) the better you become.
+- Mastery – The more times you make the same (or similar items) the better you become.
 You are more likely to come up with new ideas, or seek out additional training (which could be researching a new technique on YouTube or taking a class on Craftsy.com) within your specific niche.

 - Higher Pricing – With credibility and mastery comes the ability to set higher prices.
 After you’ve proven yourself in your niche, raise your prices slightly.
 If sales are still going well, raise them a little more.
 You will find that customers are willing to pay a higher price from a store that specializes in the product they are looking to buy.

 - Neater & Tidier Store – When you have a niche of products, they will likely fit into a smaller amount of categories.
 This will help your store look neater and tidier.
 This is especially true on Etsy, where you have a limited amount of categories.